 He got the Jensen brothers to design and build special bodies for some of his cars (see below).

 As a result of doing research for this post I found out that Ron Horton was a director of Mitchells and Butler, a well known Birmingham brewer.
 His grandfather played a big part in the development of Birmingham in the 19th Century.
 A tradition which continues today via the family firm, Horton Estates limited, a private property development company based in Birmingham.
 But that is another story altogether!

 Despite that snippet about the Horton family I do not intend this post to be a ‘blow by blow’ history of the Jensen brothers progress during their early years which led to them taking over a commercial vehicle body building company, W.J.
 Smith & Son Ltd., Carters Green, West Bromwich in 1934.
 It has all been done before.

 If you really want to get ‘under the skin’ of this topic then you could do no better than read Richard Calver’s book ‘All the Models’.

-What I want to do here, for my own interest and hopefully for the interest of visitors, in this post, is to feature as many of the cars as possible that Alan and Richard were responsible for creating in one way or another.
+What I want to do in this post, for my own interest and hopefully for the interest of visitors, is to feature as many of the cars as possible that Alan and Richard were responsible for creating in one way or another.